Velocity Financial, Inc. Fair Value Disclosure

 Loans Held for Investment at Amortized Cost and Loans Held for Investment at Fair Value

-The Company uses a third-party loan valuation specialist to estimate the fair value of its nonperforming, and past due performing mortgage loans, a Level 3 measurement.
+The Company uses a third-party loan valuation specialist to estimate the fair value of its nonperforming mortgage loans, a Level 3 measurement.
 The significant unobservable inputs used in the fair value measurement of the Company’s nonperforming mortgage loans are interest rates, market yield requirements, the probability of default, loss given default, voluntary prepayment speed and loss timing.
 The Company uses a third-party loan valuation model to estimate the fair value of its performing mortgage loans, a Level 3 measurement.
 The significant unobservable inputs used in the fair value measurement of the Company’s performing mortgage loans are discount rate, constant prepayment rate, constant default rate, and loss severity rate.
 Significant changes in any of those inputs in isolation could result in a significant change to the mortgage loans’ fair value measurement.

 Collateral Dependent or Loans Individually Evaluated

-Nonaccrual loans held for investment and carried at amortized cost are evaluated individually and are adjusted to the fair value of the collateral when the fair value of the collateral is below the carrying value of the loan.
+Nonaccrual loans held for investment are evaluated individually and are adjusted to the fair value of the collateral when the fair value of the collateral is below the carrying value of the loan.
 To the extent such a loan is collateral dependent, the Company determines the allowance for credit losses based on the estimated fair value of the underlying collateral.
 The fair value of each loan’s collateral is generally based on appraisals or broker price opinions obtained, less estimated costs to sell, a Level 3 measurement.

 Loans Held for Sale, at Fair Value